 To be fair, he was tripping his Not-self's nuts off at the time, having scoffed 400 mg of the hallucinogen mescaline in order to compose the interminable bollocks that is 1954's The Doors of Perception.
 If ever proof were needed of how execrably boring and unforgivably egomaniacal people become on drugs, this book is it.

 Alcohol is no less potent a drug than many of its illegal counterparts.
 Yet its effects are almost never discussed within the world of wine, as if its inebriating power is somehow taboo.
 Quite literally, in the case of the eponymous classic blend of white wine, vodka and fruit juice, a delicious mainstay of juvenile drinking in the 1980s.
-Apparently.
+Ah, memories.

 In fairness, the difference between most recreational drugs and wine is that the former are taken solely for their psychotropic impact on the user, whereas wine is primarily appreciated for its gustatory qualities.